hqiu-nju/scepter/README.md

 The simulation is organised through multiple dimensions to give consideration of the telescope pointings, satellite design, constellation beam patterns through a series of time.

+scepter operates in a dynamic cube to store the measurements corresponding to each antenna and satellite pairs.

 ### Simulation grid explanation